 "Where Learning and Fun are One" The philosophy behind our curriculum is that young children learn best by experiencing hand-on activities.
+We follow the Reggio Emilio approach to learning.
 Our teachers create and plan lessons to meet each child's developmental goals and objectives.
 We provide developmentally appropriate practices, daily for the children.

 Developmentally appropriate means making curriculum lessons and other decisions that affect children based on what they are able to do cognitively, physically, and emotionally at a certain age.
 Of course, not all children develop at the same rate, so often there is a range of abilities that are considered developmentally appropriate for each age and child.
 Developmentally appropriate skills for one child may be very different than that of another child. in the same classroom so teachers sometimes make small and sometimes large changes to the way they teach concepts to different children.
 We believe learning isn't just repeating what someone else says; it requires active thinking and experimenting to find out how things work and to learn to first-hand about the world we live in.

 Many of our lesson plans and learning centers are theme-based in order to spark excitement.
 By rotating and introducing new plans and projects we provide variety.
 The same applies to our classroom environments.
 We find that working to adjust the layout periodically, we help kids avoid boredom.
 We don't hold back when it comes to providing a wide array of materials and supplies, instead we seek out the latest learning tools and toys.
 Come see us in action with a tour!